 Analysis of this data by consultancy Essentia shows CENACE’s initial calculations for the large mainland SIN grid set the capacity price at $0/MW-year.
 The expected zero-value capacity price, known as potencia in Spanish, is down from last year’s Mexican Pesos (Ps) 117,486.70 ($6,086)/MW-year final settlement.
 Last year’s settlement price represented a decrease of 83% from the Ps 709,625.12/MW-year price settled in 2018 for the prior year’s capacity.
 One market participant balked at the expected zero-value capacity price.

 “But in a market that is under 6% reserve margin during critical hours, a $0[MW-year] price sends the wrong message regarding generation investment,” the source said.

 Capacity clears on an ex-post basis and allows power generators to market generation capacity not already allocated contractually.
 Capacity may also help generators recuperate fixed costs.
 ICIS power survey participants declined in the most-recent survey to submit theoretical bids and offers for capacity, which could be a sign of the confusion generated by the unresolved capacity price debate.
 The manual governing the capacity balancing market says the goal of the capacity market is to establish prices that appropriately signal a surplus or scarcity of generation capacity and incentivise the development of new generation capacity when needed.

-The current methodology does not appear to be achieving this goal, as highlighted in a section of the independent market monitor report published in 2018.
+The current methodology does not appear to be achieving this goal, in a section of the independent market monitor report published in 2018.